-PIERCE COUNTY, GEORGIA All creditors of the Estate of Edna F. Hoaglin, deceased, late of Pierce County, Georgia, are hereby notified to render their demands to the undersigned according to law. and all persons indebted to said estate are required to make immediate payment to the undersigned.
+I THE PROBATE COURT OF PIERCE COUNTY, GEORGIA

+All creditors of the Estate of Edna F. Hoagin, deceased, late of Pierce County, Georgia, are hereby notified to render their demands to the undersigned according to law, and all persons indebted to make immediate payment to the undersigned.

 This 15th day of June, 2022.

+This 15th day of June, 2022.

+Hoaglin, deceased

+Administrator of Edna F.

+Hoaglin, deceased

-/s/Barbara Crawford Administrator of Edna F. Hoaglin, deceased McGee and Craft, PC
+/s/Barbara Crawfo Administrator of Edna Hoaglin, deceas McGee and Craft, PC

-Attorney at Law Post Office Box 679 Waycross, Georgia 31502-0679 C/McG&C/6-22=7-13/206
+Attorney at Law

+Post Office Box 679

+Waycross, Georgia 31502-0679

+C/McG&C/6-22=7-13/206